Inspiring youth and enriching community through the power of classical music.

 The Mid-America Performing Arts Alliance (MAPAA) aims to musically enrich underserved communities throughout Northeast Kansas, creating high caliber music performance and educational opportunities in a welcoming atmosphere that is accessible for all.

-Each of our collaborations feature acclaimed International guest musicians often paired with professional local artists, who teach, mentor, and concertize with today's aspiring young Midwestern musicians.
-While recognizing that communities all over our region face barriers to musical arts education, MAPAA’s mission focuses on collaborating with local schools, businesses, and community organizations.
-By offering culturally rich and engaging programming in accessible venues free of charge, MAPAA is transcending the traditional elitism associated with classical music.
+Our programming features acclaimed guest artists often paired with professional local artists, who teach, mentor, and concertize with today's aspiring young Midwestern musicians.
+While recognizing that communities all over our region face barriers to musical arts education, MAPAA’s mission focuses on collaborating with local schools, businesses, and community organizations, all while offering 100% free programs.
+By offering culturally enriching and engaging opportunities free of charge, MAPAA is transcending the traditional elitism associated with instrumental music and the concert hall.

 The three pillars of MAPAA: